umutacar/DC/docs/README.md

 If you are running MacOS or Linux, you can use the provided binaries under the directory `bin`.
 But you can also build them yourself after you install OCaml see below.

 Running  `make` should make a number of executables

-0. `texml.native` translates latex to xml
-1. Depracated but kept for backward compatibility `texml.native` translates latex to xml
+1. `dc.native` translates latex and markdown to xml
 2. `tex2tex.native` translates latex to latex (used for debugging)
-3. `texel.native` normalizes latex by "atomizing" contents and labeling the document
-4. `mdxml.native` translates markdown to xml
-5. `md2md.native` translates markdown to markdown (used for debugging).
+4. `md2md.native` translates markdown to markdown (used for debugging).

 The executables `tex2tex.native` and `md2md.native` are used for debugging purposes.
-Thy parse LaTeX and Markdown (respectively), create an AST (Abstract Syntax Tree), and then write/return the AST back as code.
+They parse LaTeX and Markdown (respectively), create an AST (Abstract Syntax Tree), and then write/return the AST back as code.
 The output written/returned back should be the same as the source, modulo comments and some whitespace.
 This idempotence helps debug the compiler.

 ## Installation